CS

 The CUPRA Formentor features a 12.9-inch touchscreen paired with a 10.3-inch digital dash, while the Renault Megane E-Tech gets a 9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The CUPRA Formentor stands out with heated front seats and power tailgate that you will not find on the Renault Megane E-Tech.
-The Renault Megane E-Tech counters with head-up display.
+The Renault Megane E-Tech counters with head-up display and BOSE audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain